-- 3.2.3 During the planning process, there should be discussion with the partner to identify any capacity gaps that need to be addressed to implement the project and also to strengthen the partner organisation. - 3.2.4 During the planning process, the finance team should support the partner on financial aspects of programme planning, as follows. - To develop an effective process of accounting, budgeting and reforecasting. - To prepare realistic and robust projections of the cost and phasing of activities. - To develop the tools and templates to enable easy and accurate analysis and reporting. - To ensure the capacity development activities are planned and budgeted for through the life of the partnership. - To develop an appropriate procurement plan where necessary. - 3.2.5 Budget development should consider the following: - Multi-year plan: WaterAid and the partner should forecast the activities' costs through the life of the project and phase expenditure realistically according to the planned implementation period.
-The budget must be realistic and regularly reviewed. - Activity-based budgeting: Project budgets should be reviewed in detail, ensuring all relevant cost categories have been captured and cost estimates are realistic, i.e. full cost coverage. - Partnership support activities: Sufficient budget allocation should be made to fund planned capacity development of the partner over the period of the partnership. - Procurement practices: These should include the use of competitive tendering in procurement, ensuring transparent processes of selecting contractors and suppliers, timeliness of delivery, and delivery to specifications (quality and quantity). - 3.2.6 The country programme's senior management team and partners should agree on the right proportion of support cost in partner budgets, with due consideration to any local regulations (i.e. administration vs. programme ratio). - 3.2.7 Partnership agreements should contain the approval process for changes to budgets, reporting and audit requirements, and refund of funds. - 3.2.8 During the budgeting process, if possible, identify the source of funding for the budget, including contributions from the government and/or communities.
+- 3.2.3 During the planning process, there should be discussion with the partner to identify any capacity gaps that need to be addressed to implement the project and also to strengthen the partner organisation. - 3.2.4 During the planning process, the finance team should support the partner on financial aspects of programme planning, as follows. - To develop an effective process of accounting, budgeting and reforecasting. - To prepare realistic and robust projections of the cost and phasing of activities. - To develop the tools and templates to enable easy and accurate analysis and reporting. - To ensure the capacity development activities are planned and budgeted for through the life of the partnership. - To develop an appropriate procurement plan where necessary. - To develop appropriate processes and systems to enable compliance with relevant donor contract requirements. - 3.2.5 Budget development should consider the following: - Multi-year plan: WaterAid and the partner should forecast the activities' costs through the life of the project and phase expenditure realistically according to the planned implementation period.
+The budget must be realistic and regularly reviewed. - Activity-based budgeting: Project budgets should be reviewed in detail, ensuring all relevant cost categories have been captured and cost estimates are realistic, i.e. full cost coverage. - Partnership support activities: Adequate budget allocation should be made to fund planned capacity development of the partner over the period of the partnership. - Procurement practices: These should include the use of competitive tendering in procurement, ensuring transparent processes of selecting contractors and suppliers, timeliness of delivery, and delivery to specifications (quality and quantity).
+Where a partner will be funded from restricted funds, donor procurement requirement will take precedent. - 3.2.6 The CP's senior management team and partners should agree on the right proportion of support cost in partner budgets, with due consideration to any local regulations (i.e. administration vs. programme ratio). - 3.2.7 Partnership agreements should contain the approval process for changes to budgets, reporting and audit requirements, and refund of funds. - 3.2.8 During the budgeting process, identify the source of funding for the budget, including contributions from the government and/or communities.